corybcromer/NeonTicTacToe/README.md

 #### Winner Logic
 I know that this is a pretty common exercise, and it is even on React's official documentation page as a tutorial.
 Normally, I like using resources like this; however, I wanted to create my own solution.
 But, if this was a work scenario, I would happliy learn from and use official resources if it had a better Big O rank.

+#### Time Limit
+I wanted to let the evaluator know that I did go a minute over the 4 hour period to add some comments to my code in order to help the evaluator.
+Also, I tested cloning my repo after pushing to remote, and found that a file I renamed did not have a correct import path.
+I fixed this after the time limit.
+I assume this is acceptable, but wanted to be transparent in order to be fair to other candidates.